ufidon/ct/mod1/kt.md

 - ---

-- ➃ convert the NFA below
+- ➃ convert the NFA that accepts all inputs with a triple letter below

 ```mermaid
 flowchart LR